Robbie-Palmer/personal-blog/_posts/2020-07-01-why-you-should-not-buy-a-house.md

 personal finance such as
 [Mr Money Moustache](https://www.mrmoneymustache.com/2013/02/22/getting-rich-from-zero-to-hero-in-one-blog-post/).

-They leading figures in this community have interesting ideas that challenge the norm.
+The leading figures in this community have interesting ideas that challenge the norm.

 If you believe buying a house will be a more effective investment, and you're